Keeping Data Private

 # ...

-The allowed_request check needs to handle both the case of no Content-Security-Policy and the case where there is one:
+The allowed_request check needs to handle both the case where there is no Content-Security-Policy and the case where there is one:

 class Tab: